NREL/Wattile/tests/fixtures/README.md

   - `window_width_target`: *pandas timedelta*

       Width of the target data in time (e.g., `45min`) with respect to the current (or casting) time.
-This parameter has to be defined as an input to bravo and charlie model (for `use_case="training"`) but not required as an input for alfa model (because alfa is a single future-time-horizon model).
+This parameter has to be defined as an input to bravo and charlie model (for `use_case="train"`) but not required as an input for alfa model (because alfa is a single future-time-horizon model).
 For `use_case="prediction"`, this parameter is used to properly calculate timestamps of future-time-horizons (relative to now) with consideration of `window_width_futurecast`.

 - `random_seed`: *int*